avivshafir/Israel-railway-cli/README.md

 - `origin`: The name of the origin station (English or Hebrew)
 - `destination`: The name of the destination station (English or Hebrew)
 - `date`: Optional date in YYYY-MM-DD format (defaults to current date)
-- `debug`: Whether to show debug information about train and route structures (true/false)

 ## Notes